jameswritescode/notificate/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/my-new-feature`)
 5. Create new Pull Request

+## Thanks

+Code from [squash_rails](https://github.com/SquareSquash/rails) was used to make the rails functionality possibe.